The "Power of Few" Phenomenon: The Sparse Case: Some Preliminary Results in Probability

-The final lemma comes from a breakthrough work by Bandeira and van Handel \cite{bandeira2014} in 2014, which provides a tight bound on the operator norm of a random Bernoulli matrix, even with non-identical, potentially very sparse cell distributions.
-It can be proven using \cite[Lemma 3.6]{bandeira2014} and some techniques in their paper.
+The final lemma comes from a breakthrough work by Georges, Bordenave and Knowles \cite{georges2017}, which provides a tight bound on the operator norm of a random matrix with independent but arbitrary, potentially non-identical cell distributions.
+Their result extends another pioneering work by Bandeira and van Handel \cite{bandeira2014} for the case of non-sub-Gaussian cell distribution.
+It can be proven using \cite[Theorem 3.2]{georges2017} and some techniques in \cite{bandeira2014}.